Dropping out of university: failing is allowed!

 written by: Nena Aichholzer, 08.04.2021

 Studying can be like a roller coaster ride.
 From awesome to absolutely frustrating, everything is possible.
 And that’s perfectly normal!
-After all, you can get a lecturer with whom you are simply not compatible or there are lectures where you already have to yawn when reading the headline of the class.
+After all, you can get a lecturer with whom you are simply not compatible or there are lectures where you already have to yawn when reading the title of the class.
 Fortunately, you can do something about boredom at lectures.
-However, if, for a long period of time, or even from the start, you feel that this is the wrong way to go about it, you should take it seriously and reconsider your studies.
+However, if, for a long period of time or even from the start, you feel that this is the wrong way to go about it, you should take it seriously and reconsider your studies.
 Because if your studies are an unbearable burden for you and have been like that for a long period of time or already from the beginning, you will probably not find your happiness within your current subject.
 So try to think about when the feeling first appeared and for how long it has already been there.

 The beginning of a degree is usually also the start of a new phase in your life.
-Most people move and will have to make new friends within their new place of residence.
+Most people move and will have to make new friends at their new place of residence.
 In addition you will be confronted with many things that you have to sort out for yourself for the very first time: curriculum and modules, ECTS, electives, deadlines and much more.
 It certainly takes some time to find your way around university.
 All of this may overwhelm you at first, but you usually grow into this environment pretty quickly.
 After all, changes always take time.

-It’s a bit of a dilemma when you perform well in a degree and find the course content totally exciting, but the job prospects are anything but rosy.
+It’s a bit of a dilemma when you perform well in a degree and find the course content totally exciting, but the job prospects are anything but positive.
 You probably don’t want to study for unemployment, but you shouldn’t just give up and conjure up the worst-case scenario either.

 If your studies really suit you, you may be particularly good in this area and have the best chances to find a good job afterwards.
 Of course, it’s never wrong to look for alternatives that match the knowledge you have acquired so far.